What is a Bushing?

 Custom Bearing Bushing We are happy to assist you!

-A bushing or rubber bushing is a type of vibration isolator.
-It provides an interface between two parts, damping the energy transmitted through the bushing.
+A bushing, or sleeve bushing, is a vibration isolator that provides an interface between two parts and dampens the energy passing through it.

-If you’re looking for even lower-cost solutions that require high speed and/or precision, consider self-lubricating bearing bushing.
-It features the same self-lubricating bushing and can be purchased as a complete part or in a customized size.
-We support you in the design of your bearing bushing, from the selection of the right shape and the most suitable production process to the subsequent implementation and delivery.
-Please get in touch with us!
+For a lower-cost solution needing high speed or precision, consider a self-lubricating bearing bushing.
+This option features the same self-lubricating design and is available as a complete part or in a customized size.
+We can guide you from selecting the right shape and production process to final implementation and delivery.
+Please contact us for more information.

 Manufacturer of high-performance polymer-based bushing materials for a wide range of applications.